Orpheus-3145/Philosophers/README.md

 Furthermore, the solution was implemented with these restrictions:
 1. **philosophers shouldn't die:** the code must be optimized, so the time losses are reducted as much as possible;
-2. **philosophers do not talk with each others:** threads/proceses run by themselves: they cannot notify other philosophers of a change of their status, or anything else.
+2. **philosophers do not talk with each other:** threads/proceses run by themselves: they cannot notify other philosophers of a change of their status, or anything else.
 3. **messages must be fast:** not more than 10 millisecs must pass between the death of a philo and the printing of the message on stdout;

 ## Parameters: